-Nude friendly spots are usually marked with "FKK" or "textilfrei", but people from all over the country frequently bare it all everywhere from lakes in forests to the shores of the North and Baltic Sea.
+Nude-friendly spots are usually marked with FKK or textilfrei, but people from all over the country frequently bare it all everywhere from lakes in forests to the shores of the North and Baltic Sea.
 Here are the 10 best nude beaches in Germany.

 01 of 10

 The island of Sylt is known as the Königin der Nordsee (Queen of the North Sea).
-Located at the northernmost tip of Germany, is famous for its healthy climate, spectacular dune landscape, and pristine beaches.
+Located at the northernmost tip of Germany, it's famous for its healthy climate, spectacular dune landscape, and pristine beaches.

 The first official nude beach in Germany, Buhne 16, was established in Sylt in 1920.
-Nearly a century later it still draws nature lovers and nudists.
+Nearly a century later, it still draws nature lovers and nudists.
 There are miles of fine sand beaches leading into rolling dunes and clear water.
 Far from overcrowded, at times there are more seals on the beach than people.

 How to get to Sylt: The nearest international airport and major city is Hamburg.
 There are several direct trains from Hamburg as well as a car-ferry between the Danish port of Havneby and List, a town on the northern tip of Sylt.
 Alternatively, cars and buses can be loaded onto the train to cross at Hindenburg Damm.

 The lake of Wannsee in west Berlin is one of the most popular recreation spots in the city.
 The prime "Lido of Berlin" boasts the longest inland Strandbad (sand beach) in Europe.
 For over 100 years the soft sand has been imported from the Baltic coast.
 This is the closest you can get to the seaside in the city.